 Your post on how to search ITA Matrix and another 1 on how to book United Airlines flights to Europe were very helpful.
 Initially, I booked a round-trip award to Italy without knowing I could add a stopover and an open jaw.

 Thankfully, I read the booking guide on your blog within 24 hours of booking my award ticket, so I cancelled the ticket and then added a stopover and an open jaw!

 We flew to Italy and then back from Switzerland.
 We also took advantage of the stopover and have an upcoming trip to New York in December.

 How did you find your hotel accommodations?

 All my focus was to get the airfare taken care of and so I didn’t apply for any hotel cards at that time (a big mistake, I know!).
-BUT I have the Barclaycard Arrival Plus card and that took care of some of the expenses as I booked my accommodations using Airbnb.
+BUT I have the Barclaycard Arrival Plus World Elite MasterCard and that took care of some of the expenses as I booked my accommodations using Airbnb.

 For a few nights I also used my Chase Ultimate Rewards points to book a hotel.

 What was the most challenging part about planning your trip?
 How did you solve it?

 The most challenging part was to book 2 award tickets when only I was eligible to apply for credit cards.

 But this was easily solved by maintaining a good credit score and getting approved for good cards with nice bonus.